supaglue-labs/ts-etl-example/README.md

 - `API_KEY`: your Supaglue API key
 - `PROVIDER_NAME`: the CRM you are operating against
 - `CUSTOMER_ID`: the id of the customer created in Supaglue

+(Optional) To write to AWS S3 instead of Postgres, enter these environment variables:

 - `AWS_REGION`: the region of your AWS S3 bucket
 - `AWS_S3_BUCKET`: the AWS S3 bucket to write to (you will need PUT object access)
 - `AWS_ACCESS_KEY_ID`: your AWS IAM key